Scrotal Warts in Men: Treatment of HPV Warts on the Scrotum

 The biggest risk factor for scrotal warts (and other types of genital warts) is unprotected sex.
 Genital warts can spread during sexual activity even if the infected partner does not have any visible warts or other signs and symptoms of HPV infection.
+Many men with scrotal warts also have penile warts and perineal or perianal warts.
 Men have an increased risk of developing and spreading scrotal warts if they:

 - Have multiple sex partners

 - Have a weak immune system

 At New York Urology Specialists, we offer same-day genital wart removal.
 Schedule an appointment today.

 We also perform comprehensive STD testing for other infections.
 We offer confidential appointments.
 Our prices are affordable with or without insurance.
 Call/text today: 1-646-663-4125 or make an appointment online.

 How Are Genital Warts Diagnosed?
 What Are the Symptoms of Scrotal Warts?